 length.
-The cushions look much better if they tend to be longer rather than shorter, so study the length of your mandar and divide it into three or four or five cushions, if it is a very long one, or two or three if it is a shorter one.
+The cushions look much better if they tend to be longer rather than shorter, so study the length of your mandar and divide it into three, four or five cushions, if it is a very long one, or two or three if it is a shorter one.
 Now you have your benches, mattresses and cushions.
 How they are covered is part of their charm for it is very easy to do and can cost a little or a lot depending only on what material you care to buy.
-Your material must hang over the front of the mandar so it clears the floor by 2 or 3 centimetres (1-2 inches) then come up over the mattress and be smoothed across it towards the wall, any excess being tucked under the mattress.
+Your material must hang over the front of the mandar so it clears the floor by 20 or 30 millimetres (1–2 inches) then come up over the mattress and be smoothed across it towards the wall, any excess being tucked under the mattress.
 This simple process means you need no fancy cover for the mattress, your goods can be either a beautiful handwoven wool blanket or yardage of some inexpensive and cheerful African or Indian print or other dress goods, or a good quality of upholstery goods with a design or plain, as desired.
 Remember a plain goods shows dirt much quicker than a patterned goods.
 Your cushions can either be in slip covers of the same material or you can take a length of the same goods, cut it in half lengthwise, first tuck it well underneath the row of cushions where they are standing up against the wall on the mandar mattress, then bring the material up over the face of the cushions, across their tops and fold down between the wall and the cushion at the back so that the goods form a tight long band the whole length of the cushions at the back of the mandar.
-Be sure and remember that at either end of the mandar you must leave about 40 centimetres (16 inches) extra goods in order to fold back over the end of the cushions and make a neat joint against the wall.
+Be sure and remember that at either end of the mandar you must leave about 0.4 metres (16 inches) extra goods in order to fold back over the end of the cushions and make a neat joint against the wall.
 The same thing applies to the material that you stretch over the seat of the mandar.
 Be sure in making your measurements that it goes the full length, not only to the end of the mandar, but that you have enough to turn the corner

 and carry the goods up to the wall and tuck in at the back, holding it in position by either safety pins or basting the two together.
 In this way people who are looking at the mandar can neither see under it in front nor is there an open and ugly gap at the ends.
 Make your measurements very accurately to begin with, drawing them on a piece of paper, and you will have the main furnishing of your living room ready in no time, and at little cost, to seat many guests.